dquinn25/day-6/day-6.md

 ## Array syntax
 - Create a nodeList containing elements that have a class attribute whose value is hot and store it in the variable elements.
-- If that number is greater than or equal to one, run the inside the if statement Get the first element fromm the NodeList
+- If that number is greater than or equal to one, run the inside the if statement Get the first element from the NodeList
   - TheGetElementByClassName() method allows you to select elements whose class attribution contains a specific value

  - The getElementsByTagName() method allows you to select elements using their tag name